vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ### <a id="netreq"> </a> Network Requirements

-As per the production architecture, the list of required networks follows:
+As per the production architecture, the following list of networks are required:

 |**Network Type**|**DHCP Service**|<p>**Description & Recommendations**</p><p></p>|
 | --- | --- | --- |